na-na-hi/renget/archive/rzimh.md

 “Not so bad.
 Almost died..
 But at least I didn’t have to hear you yapping.
 8 out of 10.”

 “Would’ve been a 9 if I was around.
-You really should stick with low level mook stuff, bro.
+You really should stick with low-level mook stuff, bro.
 This is the last time I give you permission to take a mission without me,” He joked, but there was a subtle edge to Inigo's typically carefree tone.

 “I’m not your fucking puppy..”